ultraschemer-microweb/microweb/README.md

 #### 5.1.6.4.
 Image management user interface

 Since this is a tutorial about Microweb and this section is about how to integrate business layers and views, we'll develop the _simplest_ useful view to add, list, and present images in such system, finishing the entire basic Microweb use tutorial.
-After that, will be implemented the REST api versions of these utilities, and define a simple permissions control.
+After that, it will be implemented the REST api versions of these utilities, and it'll be defined a simple permissions control.

 In the application homepage, we'll add a form to upload images, and below this form, the list of all uploaded images.
-Clicking on one element of such list, a new page, with image details will be present.
-The image details includes image extra-data, and a form to add users which can see the image, and a suitable alias to that image.
+Clicking on one element of such list, a new page, with image details, will be present.
+The image details includes image extra-data, a link to download image, and a form to add users which can see the image, and a suitable alias to that image.

 From homepage, a link to a user management page will be present too.
 This management page permits the creation of new users, and the current users listing.